movementlabsxyz/movement-docs/docs/general/Introduction/move_components.md

 2. **Sequencing**:

-Authorized sequencers (Leader node) pull transactions from the mempool and arrange them into transaction batches (partial ordering).
-These batches are then forwarded to the Data Availability (DA) service, which provides the final ordering step by forming proto-blocks.
+An authorized sequencer (Leader node) pulls transactions from the mempool and arranges them into transaction batches (partial ordering).
+These batches are then forwarded to Celestia, which provides the final ordering step and from which protoBlocks can be formed.

 3. **Data Publication**:
-The sequencer, via the DA service, posts digests of these transaction batches to Celestia.
-This ensures the data is publicly available and creates a fully ordered record that the Movement Network can retrieve.
+The sequencer records the data and makes it publicly available, such that the Movement Network can retrieve it.
+Moreover, the sequencer posts digests of the transaction batches to Celestia for final ordering.

 4. **Execution**:

-Once proto-blocks are retrieved, a node executes the transactions (e.g., using the Move VM).
+Once protoBlocks are retrieved, a node executes the transactions using the Move VM.
 This updates the Movement Network state.
-The node then packages the executed proto-blocks into finalized Movement Blocks, including the new state root and other metadata.
+The node then packages the executed protoBlocks into finalized Movement Blocks, including the new state root and other metadata.

 5. **Settlement**:

-Multiple Movement Blocks are periodically aggregated into a super-block.
-The resulting state digest for the super-block is written to an L1 contract as a post-confirmation.
+Multiple Movement Blocks are periodically aggregated into a superBlock.
+The resulting state digest for the superBlock is written to an L1 contract as a Postconfirmation.
 Once settled, the Movement Network recognizes that state as finalized.
 Nodes read the settled confirmation from L1 to update their local state databases.